By Stephen Schell

-Cartography, from the Greek words kartes (map) and graphein (to write) is an activity that dates back more than 12,000 years.
-Today, cartography is a science and an art that incorporates the latest ground and aerial/space technologies.
+Cartography, from the Greek words kartes (map) and graphein (to write), dates back more than 12,000 years.
+Today, cartography is a science and art incorporating the latest ground and aerial/space technologies.
 The history of mapmaking associated with the American Western Movement was established with the Lewis and Clark Expedition in 1803.
-In 1805 they sent President Jefferson the ‘great grandfather’ of all western maps.
-Thereafter, government survey and mapmaking expeditions were dispatched in many directions and for different purposes.
-One particular expedition in 1843 led by topographical engineer John C. Frémont led to a series of famous American maps.
+In 1805 they sent President Thomas Jefferson, the ‘great grandfather’ of all western maps.
+After that, government surveys and mapmaking expeditions were dispatched in many directions and for different purposes.
+One expedition in 1843 led by topographical engineer John C. Frémont led to a series of famous American maps.

 Frémont’s cartographer was the German Immigrant George Karl Ludwig Preuss (Charles Preuss) from Hohscheid, Germany.
 Preuss emigrated to the United States with his family in 1834 and acquired his start with the aid of another German immigrant, Ferdinand Hassler.
 Hassler-Superintendent of the United States Coast Survey — put Preuss to work on surveys along the East Coast.
-When his survey ended, Preuss found work with a mining company in western Maryland.
+Preuss found work with a mining company in western Maryland when his survey ended.
 He quit the company after the death of his child and applied for work with Hassler, but none was available.

 According to distinguished historian Donald Jackson, the Senate proposed to create 10,000 copies and hopefully sell them for five to ten cents each.
-Lithographer E. Weber & Co., Baltimore was again selected to work for the Senate.
-In April, Preuss was engaged to produce the maps according to terms he proposed.
+Lithographer E. Weber & Co., Baltimore, was again selected to work for the Senate.
+In April, Preuss was engaged to produce the maps according to the terms he proposed.
 Using notes from the 1842 and 1843-44 expeditions, Preuss went to work creating seven maps using 10 miles to the inch- approximately 250 miles per sheet (map).
 This scale allowed for much more detail than the 1845 map.
-Jackson said that these maps could be considered the first American road atlas- but hardly useful today.
-Comprised of seven separate sections, these maps were sold throughout the east and in England to emigrating Mormons.
+Jackson said these maps could be considered the first American road atlas- but hardly useful today.
+Comprised of seven separate sections, these maps were sold to emigrating Mormons throughout the east and in England.
 The maps served the government, wagon train masters, and emigrants venturing to the west.

 ©Stephen Schell, for Legends of America, submitted July 2022.